Google drops the Boomerang app for iPhone today and at first glance, this is a huge step forward for email!

 The app also has a new built-in AI voice assistant—Artificial Intelligence in case you weren’t aware— and the app also gives you some additional features and tools that Gmail haven’t offered just yet.

-I specifically like the ability to pause my email notifications, especially given the fact that i’m signed up to over 1 million email lists from Blogger and Entrepreneurs that I follow.
+I specifically like the ability to pause my email notifications, especially given the fact that i’m signed up to over 1 million email lists–not really 1 million but it feels like it–from Bloggers and Entrepreneurs that I follow.
 I can also send emails back to myself to remind me to respond, which comes in very handy when you have over 1 million emails like I do.
 I’m being sarcastic, but you get my point.

 The AI assistant can actually hear you over moderate background noise, pause your emails on command, and find emails you need to respond if you have a very large Inbox.
 It can also draft an email for meetings that you need to reschedule.
 The downside??
 Boomerang’s AI assistant is rudimentary at best, and it’s only trained for very specific commands; one or two wrong words and you’ll get an “unknown command” error.